contiv/auth_proxy/CONTRIBUTING.md

 $ npm run build
 ```

-####Run CCN Proxy
+####Run AUTH Proxy
-Contiv UI needs CCN Proxy for user authentication and authorization.
-CCN Proxy also acts as a web server for contiv UI.
+Contiv UI needs AUTH Proxy for user authentication and authorization.
+AUTH Proxy also acts as a web server for contiv UI.
 To run contiv UI inside a docker container from contiv source.

 * Install Docker for Mac
-* Checkout 'contiv/ccn_proxy'
+* Checkout 'contiv/auth_proxy'
-  * Inside the 'ccn_proxy' checkout:
+  * Inside the 'auth_proxy' checkout:
 ```
 	git pull <-- if you need to refresh the checkout make